 What is Confident AI?

-It is built for engineering, product, and QA teams, and is native to DeepEval, a popular open-source LLM evaluation framework.
+It is built for engineering, product, and QA teams, and eval capabilities are native to DeepEval, a popular open-source LLM evaluation framework.

 Key features